Abdulkader234/TIF_To_HeightMap_Tool/README.md

 - Scale values must be applied manually in Landscape Mode
 - NoData value is hardcoded to `-9999` (standard GIS convention)
 - TIF file must be square (e.g. 2048×2048).
 Non-square files are not supported
+- > **Note on Python Dependencies:** The plugin ships with bundled Python library folders for convenience.
+However, these versions may not be compatible with all environments.
+If you encounter import errors or script failures, replace the bundled folders with locally installed versions of the required libraries.
+This is a known potential issue and not a bug in the plugin itself.
 ---

 ## 9. Troubleshooting